jnunez03/KaggleVisualization/README.md

 ## There seems to be no relationship with total other pay and how much you make!
 ![basewtotalotherpay2016](https://user-images.githubusercontent.com/23710841/37249991-57d1eb12-24c0-11e8-830d-e285d3d20b2b.png)
 ![grosswtotalotherpay2016](https://user-images.githubusercontent.com/23710841/37249992-57df5e32-24c0-11e8-95b1-55fbff4e189e.png)
 ## In 2016, there does seem to be a relation with your base salary and gross salary!
-So we could ultimately predict how much someone will end up making by the end of the year based on their Base Salary.
+So we could ultimately predict how much someone will end up making by the end of the year based on their Base Salary.(Yes, seems obvious, I know, but still fun.)
 ![basewithgross2016](https://user-images.githubusercontent.com/23710841/37249999-6e79ce5c-24c0-11e8-8099-8c20b0dcf383.png)

 ## Base Vs. Gross Pay For 2017 (n=149, smaller than 2016 sample size)